 Rink Review - Arcadia Ice Arena

-Arcadia Ice Arena has been a Phoenix neighborhood fixture since the 1960's. it is the home to a hockey league, and features clinics, camps, and free skating sessions.
+Arcadia Ice Arena , now known as AZ Ice Arcadia, has been a Phoenix neighborhood fixture since the 1960's. it is the home to a youth hockey league, and features clinics, camps, and public skating sessions. they are also involved n a program that teaches kids about hockey and gets them started in the sport.
+They recently celebrated their 50th Anniversary.

-There is no locker room for the girls, and they have to change in the ladies restroom, which usually smells worse than a damp basement (probably that aroma of Lysol added to the mix).
+There is no locker room for the girls, and they have to change in the ladies restroom.
 Equipment shop appears to be well stocked, although all I have had to purchase there is hockey tape.
-Rental skates are available for open skating, but look as old as the rink itself.
-There is a bar with a separate entrance, allowing parents or spectators to have a beer and watch the skaters through one way glass.
+Rental skates are available for open skating, but the last time I checked, looked as old as the rink itself.
+There is a bar with a separate entrance on the east end of the building, allowing parents or spectators to have a beer and watch the skaters through one way glass.

 Located in a WalMart anchored strip mall, it is difficult to find for newcomers (hint, it is back behind Radio Shack).
 Neighborhood can be a bit rough, and some of the people lurking in the parking lot late at night are best avoided.
 My advice is to look straight ahead, making it clear you have a hockey stick in your hand, and walk straight to your car.
 I am told that only the rink was originally at this location, and the strip mall was built up in front of it.